RHendler/RHendler/README.md

-- 🌱 PhD student for Ecology and Nature conservation.
+- 🌱 Doctoral researcher for Ecology and Nature conservation.

 - 📫 How to reach me: send me a message via Linkedin - https://www.linkedin.com/in/roi-hendler-13976057/